tmnestor/embedding_classifier_tuner/README.md

 ### 1. Embedding Learning with Triplet Loss

 `TripletTraining.py` creates a specialized BERT model that learns to represent similar texts closer together and dissimilar texts farther apart in the embedding space.
 This improves classification performance compared to using the raw BERT embeddings.
+The script creates train/validation/test splits (60%/20%/20%) and saves them to CSV files to ensure consistency across the entire pipeline.

+### 2. Consistent Data Splitting to Prevent Leakage

+To prevent data leakage, the pipeline enforces consistent data splits across all stages:
+- `TripletTraining.py` creates and saves train/val/test splits to specific CSV files
+- `BertClassification.py` uses these exact same splits rather than creating its own
+- This ensures the validation and test data used in BertClassification weren't seen during triplet model training
+- The system strictly enforces this split consistency by requiring `TripletTraining.py` to run first

-### 2. Embedding Generation and Storage
+### 3. On-the-fly Embedding Generation

-The trained triplet model is used to generate embeddings for all text data, which are saved to CSV files.
-This separation of embedding generation from classifier training has two advantages:
+The trained triplet model is used to generate embeddings on-the-fly for each dataset split, ensuring data integrity.
+This approach has several advantages:
-- Avoids repeatedly computing expensive BERT embeddings
-- Allows focused experimentation on classifier architectures
+- Prevents data leakage between splits
+- Maintains proper separation between training, validation, and test data
+- Ensures consistency in embedding generation across all model components
+- Simplifies the pipeline by avoiding storage of intermediate embeddings

-### 3. Hyperparameter Optimization
+### 4. Hyperparameter Optimization

 `TuneBert.py` uses Optuna to systematically search for the best classifier architecture and training parameters, including:
 - Number of hidden layers and their sizes